takimafr/arpi-gl/README.md

 By implementing the TileProvider interface, you can define your own tile provider and use it instead of ours.

 ### Custom POI Providers
-When you have your own Geo API, it would not be faire to force your model to look like our POI model.
+When you have your own Geo API, it would not be fair to force your model to look like our POI model.
 Therefore, you can easily implement your own PoiProvider and provide a custom POIMapper for it.
 See the Multiple PoiProviders sample for more details.

 ### Offline Tiles